ArtSabintsev/UIFloatLabelTextView/README.md

 ![Sample Gif of Library in Action](http://d13yacurqjgara.cloudfront.net/users/6410/screenshots/1254439/form-animation-_gif_.gif)

 Image credit: [Matt D. Smith](http://twitter.com/mds).
-### Changelog (v1.0.6)
+### Changelog (v1.0.7)
-- Reverting 1.0.5, as it introduced a bug.
-Incrementing version as as library is used via CocoaPods.
+- Bugfixes that are similar to the ones made in v1.0.13 of this libs sister-lib: https://github.com/ArtSabintsev/UIFloatLabelTextField/pull/5

 ### Features
 - Works with all view `init` styles